wikit-ai/GLPI-Semantics/README.md

 ## About Wikit Semantics

 Wikit Semantics provides enterprise-grade AI solutions for intelligent information retrieval and knowledge management.
-Visit [Wikit AI](https://wikit.ai) for more information.
+Visit [Wikit](https://wikit.ai) for more information.

 ## Contributing